 Honour School of Classics and English

 1. The Honour School of Classics and English shall be under the joint supervision of the Boards of the Faculties of Classics and English Language and Literature, and shall consist of such subjects as they shall jointly by regulation prescribe.
-The boards shall establish a joint committee consisting of three representatives of each faculty, of whom at least one on each side shall be a member of the respective faculty board, to advise them as necessary in respect of the examination and of the First Public Examination in Classics and English.
+The boards shall establish a joint committee consisting of three representatives of each faculty, to advise them as necessary in respect of the examination and of the First Public Examination in Classics and English.

 2. No candidate shall be admitted to the examination in this school unless he or she has either passed or been exempted from the First Public Examination.

 3. No candidate shall be permitted to enter his or her name for the examination who has been adjudged worthy of Honours in Honour Moderations in Classics, or who has there satisfied the Moderators.

 4. The Chair of Examiners for the Honour School of English Language and Literature shall designate such of the number of the examiners as may be required for the English subjects of the examination for the Honour School of Classics and English, and the nominating committee for examiners appointed by the Board of the Faculty of Classics shall nominate such of the number of examiners as may be required for the Classics subjects of the examination.
 When these appointments have been made the number of examiners shall be deemed to be complete.

 All candidates must take seven subjects.
 All candidates not taking subject 4(e), Second Classical Language, must offer A, two subjects in English, B, two subjects in Classics, C, two subjects linking both sides of the school, and D, a dissertation.
 The dissertation may be concentrated on English or on Classics, or may link both sides of the school.